 New Politics of Decisionism

-The University of Belgrade Faculty of Law and Faculty of Political Science will host on October 13-14, 2017 an international conference New Politics of Decisionism.
+The University of Belgrade Faculty of Law and Faculty of Political Science October 13-14, 2017 hosted an international conference New Politics of Decisionism.

 Across the globe, we have been witnessing the rise of what Carl Schmitt in his Political Theology famously coined as ‘decisionism’ – a form of politics based on the rule of a personal will, which is opposed to the rule of impersonal norms of constitutional law and democratic political conventions.
 Zurück zu Schmittian idea of legally unbounded politics is normally justified with reference to exceptional circumstances – be that global financial crisis, transnational terrorist threats or massive immigration inflows – which require exceptional measures.
 This new politics of decisionism has gained new forms of authoritarianism and populism, and it is equally noticeable in old and new constitutional democracies.